 Verizon and its employees are driven to use the innovative power of our technology - and our philanthropic dollars - to address critical social issues.
 We are proud to partner with key nonprofit organizations throughout both states to be a positive force for change in communities in greatest need.
-The Verizon Foundation is focused on using technology to solve critical social issues in sustainability, education, and healthcare.
-Through the support of our employees and our resources, we help address the needs of communities around the world.
-To learn more, visithttp://www.verizonfoundation.org.
+The Verizon Foundation is focused on using technology to solve critical social issues in education, healthcare and environmental sustainability.
+Through the support of our employees and our resources, we help address the needs of communities around the world. [ Learn More ]

 Recent Grants, Events and Programs

 Harrison High Students are “Best in Nation” in Verizon Innovative App Challenge

 Students from Harrison High School in Harrison, NY were named Best in Nation winners in the fourth-annual Verizon Innovative App Challenge for their mobile app concept to combat hunger.
 Consumers using the app would be given a chance to pay-it-forward when they order food online and buy a meal for a person in need at the same time.

 They found out they were winners at a presentation ceremony Feb.
 2 in Harrison.